Farm Business and Innovation 2025

 RPA – Basic Payments Scheme Deadline

-2016 Update: Please note RPA boundaries in a shapefile format are no longer available.
+/in News, Rural/by Holly Parfoot2016 Update: Please note RPA boundaries in a shapefile format are no longer available.

 The Current Situation